di1214/telegraf/plugins/outputs/firehose/README.md

 ### delivery_stream_name

 The delivery_stream_name config variable is used by the plugin to ensure that data is sent to the correct Kinesis Firehose delivery stream.
 It is important to note that the stream *MUST* be pre-configured for this plugin to function correctly.

 ### max_submit_attempts
 The maximum number of times to attempt resubmitting a single metric, the sample config defautls to 10.

+### batch_metrics
+If set to `true` multiple metrics will be added to a single firehose record up to 1000KB Otherwise firehose will round up each record to 5kb for billing

 ### data_format
 Each data format has its own unique set of configuration options, read